imohitmayank/a_lazy_data_science_guide/docs/data_science_tools/databases_introduction.md

 | **Popularity Rank**     | 1                     | 2                     | 3                    | 4                    | 5                    | 6                    | 7                    | 8                    |

 !!!
 Warning
-    Some details in the above table *(like Popularity Rank)* is as per the information aggregated from multiple sources at the time *(August 2024)*.
-This is subject to change in future.
+    Some details in the above table *(like Popularity Rank)* are as per the information aggregated from multiple sources at the time the article was written *(August 2024)*.
+This could change over time.

 This table summarizes the key features and characteristics of some of the top relational databases, highlighting their strengths and use cases.
 Oracle leads in enterprise environments, while MySQL and PostgreSQL are popular for web applications and diverse workloads.
 Microsoft SQL Server is favored in corporate settings, and MariaDB is recognized for its compatibility with MySQL.
 SQLite is widely used for lightweight applications, and IBM Db2 and SAP HANA cater to specific enterprise needs.